 - Transverse abdominis: The deepest core muscles wrap around your waist like a corset and pull your abdomen inward and upward toward your spine.
 Exhale strongly and pull your stomach in, and you’ll feel these muscles working.

 - Erector spinae: These back muscles extend your spine and prevent slouching.

 For the last ten years, I’ve been rock climbing 1-2 days a week.
 Rock Climbing is an awesome core-building workout.
 Between the climbing and regular exercise, I’ve never had posture problems.
 Unfortunately, in the last 2-4 months, my climbing has been more sporadic.

-I didn’t realize what a positive impact climbing was having on my body until I stopped.
+I didn’t realize what a positive impact climbing and working out was having on my body until I stopped.